 P = Percentage

-RESULT AND DISCUSSION
+3. RESULTS AND DISCUSSION

 The finding of the study has been presented in three sections.
 The first section gives a profile of the selected sample.
 The second section presents the knowledge regarding tobacco use, its health hazards and general awareness.
 The third section gives information about practices being followed by the respondents in respect to tobacco consumption.